dpemmons/DOMulator/memory-bank/progress.md

 ## ✅ Recently Completed

-- **Detailed analysis and update of `standards/compliance/dom-compliance.md`**: Completed a comprehensive review and update of the DOM compliance matrix, documenting the current implementation status against the WHATWG DOM Living Standard (June 3, 2025).
+- **Detailed analysis and update of `standards/compliance/dom-compliance.md` for DOM Standard Sections 1-7**: Completed a comprehensive review and update of the DOM compliance matrix for these sections, documenting the current implementation status against the WHATWG DOM Living Standard (June 3, 2025).
+Sections 5-7 (Ranges, Traversal, Sets) were confirmed as `NotImplemented` and notes updated accordingly.

 ### Testing Framework ⭐ **FULLY SELF-TESTED & COMPLETE**
 - **Complete Test Harness**: Full TestHarness with HTML loading, navigation, and assertions